Mapping Europe’s Digital Ruleset

 • Government support (municipal, national, EU)

-The idea is not just to transfer knowledge, but to co-develop and co-own technology, particularly in AI, semiconductors, and life sciences.
-TTT-AI is one formal expression of this model; ESMC in Dresden is another, at a continental scale.
+The idea is not just to transfer knowledge, but to co-develop and co-own technology — particularly in AI, semiconductors, and life sciences.
+Programmes like TTT-AI formalise this model nationally; ESMC in Dresden applies a similar approach at the continental level.

 Why This Mapping Matters